bingomanatee/collect/README.md

 Unfortunately in standard iteration functions in Javascript, (reduce, map, forEach) you cannot "bail" halfway through.
 In this library, a "stopper" instance is passed into each iteration, that allows you to "bail" out of an iteration midway.

-* `forEach` calls an function with the key/value of a single pair
+* `forEach` calls a looping function with the key/value of a single asociation.
+Unlike javascript forEaches, it comes with a stopper.

 ## collection API